 HOW TO INCREASE YOUR CREDIT SCORE

 There is one simple way to improve your credit score.
 One way is to build a positive payment history.
 A simple way to do this is by using Self Lender.
-Not only will this help anyone who needs to rebuild credit.
-It is also perfect for helping people establish and build credit.
+Not only will this help anyone who needs to build credit, it is also perfect for helping people establish and build credit.

 Where do you go for such a service?
 Self Lender is an online credit builder loan with interest charges that are actually affordable.

 The way it works is pretty simple.
 You can sign up for a free membership which gives you credit monitoring and provides excellent blog posts and information about financial health.
 You then have the option to apply for a credit builder loan.
 Self Lender does not do a hard credit pull when checking your application, so that will not have any negative impact on your credit score.
 If approved, there is only a one-time $9 – $15 administration fee.

 The beauty of this loan is that it doesn’t work like a traditional personal loan; You don’t get the money upfront.
-Instead, it forces you to save money because you pay off the loan in 12 monthly installments, and you only receive the money at the end of the term.
-This is the most responsible and safe way to build credit since you can’t get in over your head.
+Instead, it forces you to save money because you pay off the loan in 12-24 monthly installments, and you only receive the money at the end of the term.
+This is the most responsible and safe way to build credit.

-- After Self Lender approves you for a loan, their banking partner lends you $1,100, which is deposited in a CD-secured account in your name.
+- After Self Lender approves you for a loan, their banking partner lends you funds, which is deposited in a CD-secured account in your name.

-- You make 12 monthly payments of $97 to pay off the loan.
+- You make regular monthly payments to pay off the loan.
 Self Lender makes it easy to set these payments on auto-pay.

-- At the end of the 12-month term, you have paid off the loan and receive the money via check or ACH.
+- At the end of the term, you have paid off the loan and receive the money via check or ACH.